 Requires medical assistant students to integrate and apply knowledge and skills from all previous medical assistant courses in actual ambulatory health care settings.
 Learners perform medical assistant administrative, clinical, and laboratory duties under the supervision of trained mentors to effectively transition to the role of a medical assistant.
 This is a supervised, unpaid, clinical experience.

-Prerequisite(s): 501-120 Medical Office Computing and (501-101 Medical Terminology or 530-153 Medical Terminology I) and 509-302 Human Body in Health & Disease and 509-303 Medical Asst Lab Procedures 1 and 509-304 Medical Asst Clin Procedures 1 and (801-195 Written Communication or 801-136 English Composition 1 or 801-219 English Composition 1) and 509-301 Medical Asst Admin Procedures and 509-305 Med Asst Lab Procedures 2 and 509-306 Med Asst Clin Procedures 2 and 509-307 Med Office Insurance & Finance and 501-308 Pharmacology for Allied Health and 509-309 Medical Law, Ethics & Profess
+Prerequisite(s): (501-107 Digital Literacy for Hlthcare or 501-120 Medical Office Computing) and (501-101 Medical Terminology or 530-153 Medical Terminology I) and 509-302 Human Body in Health & Disease and 509-303 Medical Asst Lab Procedures 1 and 509-304 Medical Asst Clin Procedures 1 and (801-195 Written Communication or 801-136 English Composition 1 or 801-219 English Composition 1) and 509-301 Medical Asst Admin Procedures and 509-305 Med Asst Lab Procedures 2 and 509-306 Med Asst Clin Procedures 2 and 509-307 Med Office Insurance & Finance and 501-308 Pharmacology for Allied Health and 509-309 Medical Law, Ethics & Profess, Restricted to students admitted to the following program(s): Medical Assistant